mikechambers/dcli/src/dclims/README.md

 # dclims

-Command line tool for returning information from the Destiny 2 manifest from hash ids (from API calls).
+Command line tool for returning item information from the Destiny 2 manifest from hash ids (from API calls).

-Takes a hash / id from the Destiny 2 API, and returns data from the item from the manifest.
 May return more than one result.

 ## USAGE
 ```
 USAGE:
-    dclims [OPTIONS] --hash <hash> --manifest-path <manifest-path>
+    dclims [FLAGS] [OPTIONS] --hash <hash> --manifest-path <manifest-path>

 FLAGS:
-    -h, --help
+        --help
             Prints help information

     -V, --version